Estimator

 Opportunity

 Adapture Renewables, Inc. is a leading developer, financier, engineer, builder, and operator of large utility-scale photovoltaic systems and battery energy storage systems.
 Leveraging our deep industry expertise, we deliver projects with exceptional speed, flexibility, and quality.
 Our dynamic Preconstruction team is seeking a skilled Estimator to contribute to our mission of building a sustainable future.
-Based in Oakland, CA, you'll join a company backed by KIRKBI, the private holding company of the Kirk Kristiansen family and the foundation of the LEGO® brand.
+Based in Oakland, CA, you'll join a company backed by KIRKBI Climate, the private holding company of the Kirk Kristiansen family and the foundation of the LEGO® brand.

 Overview

 As an Estimator for large-scale utility solar projects, you will play a crucial role in the development and execution of solar energy initiatives.
 You will be responsible for estimating project costs, reviewing EPC bids, and providing valuable insights to support informed decision-making through early stage to late-stage development of utility-scale solar and battery energy storage projects.
+The Estimator will be responsible for preparing accurate and competitive cost estimates for utility-scale solar projects, with a focus on civil, electrical, and structural Balance of Plant (BOP) scopes.
+This role collaborates closely with development, engineering, procurement, and construction management teams to ensure estimates reflect current market conditions, labor requirements, and project risks.
+The ideal candidate has a strong background in construction estimating, knowledge of renewable energy infrastructure, and experience with large-scale project cost modeling.
+We have a strong preference for candidates who can be in our Oakland office on a weekly basis.

 Core Responsibilities